Sampling and types of sampling methods commonly used in quantitative research are discussed in the following module.

 Researchers commonly examine traits or characteristics (parameters) of populations in their studies.
 A population is a group of individual units with some commonality.
 For example, a researcher may want to study characteristics of female smokers in the United States.
 This would be the population being analyzed in the study, but it would be impossible to collect information from all female smokers in the U.S. Therefore, the researcher would select individuals from which to collect the data.
 This is called sampling.
 The group from which the data is drawn is a representative sample of the population the results of the study can be generalized to the population as a whole.

 The sample will be representative of the population if the researcher uses a random selection procedure to choose participants.
 The group of units or individuals who have a legitimate chance of being selected are sometimes referred to as the sampling frame.
 If a researcher studied developmental milestones of preschool children and target licensed preschools to collect the data, the sampling frame would be all preschool aged children in those preschools.
 Students in those preschools could then be selected at random through a systematic method to participate in the study.
 This does, however, lead to a discussion of biases in research.
 For example, low-income children may be less likely to be enrolled in preschool and therefore, may be excluded from the study.
-Extra care has to be taken to control biases when determining sampling techniques.
+Extra care must be taken to control biases when determining sampling techniques.

 There are two main types of sampling: probability and non-probability sampling.
-The difference between the two types is whether or not the sampling selection involves randomization.
+The difference between the two types is whether the sampling selection involves randomization.
 Randomization occurs when all members of the sampling frame have an equal opportunity of being selected for the study.
 Following is a discussion of probability and non-probability sampling and the different types of each.

 Probability Sampling – Uses randomization and takes steps to ensure all members of a population have a chance of being selected.
 There are several variations on this type of sampling and following is a list of ways probability sampling may occur: